 - Given what I know of this person’s performance, and if it were my money, I would award this person the highest possible compensation increase and bonus (five point scale)

 - Given what I know of this person’s performance, I would always want him or her on my team (five point scale)

 - This person is at risk for low performance (yes/no)

 - This person is ready for promotion today (yes/no)

 I like the idea but not the questions chosen (they are too hierarchical).
 Mine would be something along the following lines:

 - Does this person excel at their job?

 - For example, is there documented evidence of other people attempting to learn from them?

 - Is this person a pleasure to work with?

-- For example, would you look forward to travelling to Romania with them?
+- For example, would you look forward to making a transatlantic trip with them?